 History of First Baptist Church, Capitol Hill, 1865-

 1885-1928 Division & Survival—First Colored Baptist Church struggled through internal dissensions and changing times.
-Rev. Thomas Huffman became pastor.
-FCBC charter was refreshed, April 5, 1885, whereas the state since 1875 required charters to be filed in the Secretary of State office.
-In 1887, the FCBC congregation split over moral issues involving Huffman.
-His faction formed the Mount Olive Baptist Church on Cedar (Charlotte) Street.
-Meredith W. Gilbert (1887-90) and John (Jessie) Purdy led FCBC.
-Frederick Douglass spoke on topics about Haiti and Tennessee lynching at the church in May 1892.
-The church burnt down on Dec.
-4, 1893, and bitter disputes about Purdy’s leadership caused the congregation to split.
+Rev. Thomas Huffman became pastor, but in 1887, the huge congregation split over moral issues.
+His faction formed the Mount Olive Baptist Church on Cedar Street.
+Meredith W. Gilbert (1887-90) and John (Jessie) Purdy led First Colored Baptist Church.
+Frederick Douglass spoke at the church in May 1892.
+The church burnt down on December 4, 1893.
+Bitter disputes caused the congregation to split.
 On July 4, 1894, at the State Street Baptist Church (a temporary place of worship), the “Ladies of First Colored Baptist Church,” including Samuella Work, Hattie Tate, and Lizzie Calhoun, hosted a “Grand Dinner & Fair” including fruit, ices, lemonade, cakes, and more to help raise money for the building fund.
 A meeting of white and black Baptist representatives and the Davidson County Court settled the dispute.
-One faction filed the charter of “First Colored Baptist Church” on April 2, 1895.
-The larger faction chartered “Spruce Street Baptist Church” on September 19, 1895.
+One faction chartered “First Colored Baptist Church” (FCBC) on April 2, 1895.
+The others chartered “Spruce Street Baptist Church” on September 19, 1895.
 Deacon William T. Hightower put up his business assets to guarantee mortgages, and First Colored Baptist Church built a new edifice at 319 Spruce St. in 1896.
-Harding Smith (1894), Thomas W. Lott (1895), Allen D. Hurt (1896-98), J. Gardner Ross (1898-99), and W. S. Ellington (1899-16) led the First Colored Baptist Church, followed by Meredith M. Gilbert (1916-17), Samuel L. McDowell (1917-1923), Peter A. Callahan (1924), and Samuel N. Vass (1925-28).
+Harding Smith (1894), Thomas W. Lott (1895), Allen D. Hurt (1896-98), J. Gardner Ross (1898-99), and W. S. Ellington (1899-16) led First Colored Baptist Church, followed by Meredith W. Gilbert (1916-17), Samuel L. McDowell (1917-1923), Peter A. Callahan (1924), and Samuel N. Vass (1925-28).
 A small faction of members left and formed the Community Baptist Church.